pekrau/pekrau.github.io/source/posts/grundkurs-i-ateism-del-2.md

 Läs vad Hume själv ansåg om religion, mirakler, och sin egen icke-existens efter döden i boken **The portable atheist** (sammanställd av Christopher Hitchens).
 James Boswell träffade Hume när denne låg på sin dödsbädd 7 juli 1776, och berättade efteråt om filosofens ord:

 > He seemed to be placid and even cheerful.
 He said he was just approaching to his end. [...]
 He said he never had entertained any belief in religion since he began to read Locke and Clarke. [...]
 He then said flatly that the morality of every religion was bad, and, I really thought, was not jocular when he said that when he heard a man was religious, he concluded he was a rascal, although he had known some instances of very good men being religious.

-Christopher Hitchens (ed): **The portable atheist.
-Essential readings for the nonbeliever.** Da Capo Press, 2007, ISBN 978-0-306-81608-6